Skip to main content

 Who uses it

-Form I-90 is for lawful permanent residents (LPRs) and permanent residents in commuter status who need to replace or renew their Permanent Resident Cards, commonly known as green cards.
-Conditional permanent residents may also use this form to replace an existing card, provided it is not expired or within 90 days of expiration.
-This form should be filed if your card has incorrect data due to a DHS error, if your name or biographical information has legally changed, or if your card has been lost, stolen, destroyed, mutilated, or was issued but never received.
-However, conditional permanent residents seeking to remove conditions on their green card should not file Form I-90 but must instead file a petition to remove the conditions.
+Form I-90 is intended for lawful permanent residents (LPRs) and permanent residents in commuter status who need to replace or renew their Permanent Resident Cards, commonly known as green cards.
+This form is also applicable for conditional permanent residents seeking to replace an existing card, provided it is not expired or within 90 days of expiration.
+Lawful permanent residents must maintain a valid, unexpired green card at all times.
+Conditional permanent residents whose status is nearing expiration may need to file a petition to remove conditions instead of using Form I-90 for replacement.

 When it is used